vpp-dev/vpp-release-notes/README.md

 @page release_notes_2101 Release notes for VPP 21.01

-More than 379 commits since the previous release, including 189 fixes.
+More than 394 commits since the previous release, including 198 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.01 release, generated as on Fri Nov 13 01:24:30 UTC 2020.
+These are the *DRAFT* release notes for the upcoming VPP 21.01 release, generated as on Sat Nov 14 01:24:53 UTC 2020.